 (5) it can establish and administer a revolving loan account.

-Subd.
-7. Revolving fund administration.
-Repayment amounts must be deposited in the regional revolving fund for further distribution by the regional organization, consistent with the loan criteria specified in subdivisions 4 and 5.
+(b) Loan repayment amounts equal to one-half of the principal and interest must be deposited in the rural rehabilitation revolving fund for challenge grants to the region from which the money was originally designated.
+The remaining amount of the loan repayment may be deposited in the regional revolving loan fund for further distribution by the regional organization, consistent with the loan criteria specified in subdivisions 4 and 5.

 Subd.
 8. Rules.
 The commissioner shall adopt rules to implement the duties specified in this section.